-We first make explicit how the three--dimensional bulk flow produces a nonlocal traction term in the membrane Stokes equation.
-Working in Fourier space with respect to the in--plane coordinates, we write
+We first make explicit how the three-dimensional bulk flow produces a nonlocal traction term in the membrane Stokes equation.
+Working in Fourier space with respect to the in-plane coordinates, we write